Nicktender/HarvestCustomMapSDK/README.md

 Under `CustomMapsData`, you'll find the `Scenes` folder.

-* **EmptyScene.unity** — A blank but already set-up scene.
+* **EmptyScene.unity**:  A blank but already set-up scene.
 Think of it as a blank canvas ready for you to build off of.
-* **TutorialScene1.unity** — The project should open to this scene by default.
+* **TutorialScene1.unity**:  The project should open to this scene by default.
 It contains examples and explanations to help you get started.

 ## Setting Up Your Map